Master of Arts in Teaching

 - complete 21 to 27 semester hours in a major field.
 In certain cases these hours may be an interdisciplinary major.
-At least one of the courses in the major must be a seminar at the 600 level or above;
+At least one of the courses in the major must be a seminar at the 6000 level or above;

-- complete 8 to 13 semester hours in professional education, including one course in pedagogy.
+- complete eight to 13 semester hours in professional education, including one course in pedagogy.
 Candidates who wish a strong supporting area in reading may elect appropriate courses at the 6000 level in education;

 - complete 35 semester hours of acceptable graduate course work with a cumulative grade point average of 3.0 or better;

 - accumulate not more than seven semester hours for course work with grades less than “B”; and